Macchi M.C.72: Speed record

 The M.C.
 72 held the world speed record for all aircraft for five years.
 For comparison, the record holder for a land-based aircraft was held (for a time) by the Hughes H-1 Racer with a top speed of only 566 km/h.
 Then, in 1939, two German racing aircraft surpassed the M.C.
 72. The first was a Heinkel prototype fighter which reached the speed of 746 km/h.
 The second was the Messerschmitt Me 209, built by Messerschmitt solely for the purpose of setting a new world speed record, which it achieved with a speed of 756 km/h on April 26 – less than 5 months before the start of World War II.
-The current world speed record for a piston-engined aircraft is 531.53 mph set by a heavily modified Grumman F8F Bearcat named Rare Bear over three km in 1989.
+The current world speed record for a piston-engined aircraft is 531.53 mph set by a modified P-51 Mustang named Voodoo over three km in 2017.
 However, the M.C.
 72 record still stands as the world's fastest propeller-driven seaplane.